rxt1077/it610/markup/templates/syllabus.typ

   Additionally, if and when students use AI in this course, the AI must be cited as is shown within the #link("https://researchguides.njit.edu/AI/home")[NJIT Library AI citation page] for AI.
   If you have any questions or concerns about AI technology use in this class, please reach out to your instructor prior to submitting any assignments.

+  == Student Absences for Religious Observations

+  NJIT is committed to supporting students observing religious holidays.
+  Students must notify their instructors in writing of any conflicts between course requirements and religious observances, ideally by the end of the second week of classes and no later than two weeks before the anticipated absence.
+  All instructors must include a reminder on the course syllabus about this notification process.
+  All instructors are required to provide academically reasonable accommodations, allowing students to complete missed assignments, exams, quizzes, or other coursework within the term.
+  Instructors are encouraged to consider the #link("https://www.njit.edu/inclusive/religious-and-spirituality-resources")[NJIT religious holiday calendar] and exercise cultural sensitivity when scheduling assessments or major assignments.
+  All instructors must ensure that students are not penalized for properly documented absences and maintain confidentiality regarding religious observances.
+  For questions or additional guidance, please #link("https://www.njit.edu/registrar/njit-policy-student-absences-religious-observances")[review the policy] or contact the Office of Inclusive Excellence at inclusiveexcellence\@njit.edu.

   == Objective

   #objective